 Lately, that hasn’t been easy.

-Over recent months, the Trump administration has twice shut the door on visitors from certain countries, only to be stymied each time by the courts.
-The legal battle is far from over; in fact, it could move up to the U.S. Supreme Court as soon as this week.
+Over recent months, the Trump administration has twice shut the door on visitors from certain countries, only to be stymied — temporarily — each time by the courts.
+The legal battle is far from over; a federal judge in Hawaii on June 28 extended an earlier order blocking the ban.

 Turk says the North American division of SimCorp has had two employees blocked by the travel ban as they tried to return from overseas.